Audi A6 saloon - Interior & comfort

 Black Edition cars add a few black styling elements, 20-inch wheels, privacy glass and a flat-bottomed leather steering wheel.
 Even bigger 21-inch alloys are fitted to the Vorsprung, along with all-wheel steering, adaptive air suspension, sports seats and luxury features including a panoramic sunroof and a Bang & Olufsen stereo.
 Audi's Technology Pack and City Assist Pack are also fitted to the Vorsprung model as standard.

-MMI Navigation Plus is one of the most advanced infotainment systems this class has to offer.
+MMI Navigation Plus is standard and it’s one of the most advanced infotainment systems this class has to offer.
 As well as the expected navigation and media functions, the system boasts a 'route learning' capability, as well as real-time traffic avoidance.
 Both of these require a constant cellular data connection, which can also support high-speed internet.

 The possibilities of the technology are more impressive when you consider that Audis to which it's fitted can communicate with one another, sharing information about traffic hazards and the like as part of a 'swarm intelligence' capability.
 A parking space alert capability will be offered in due course.